-Cases of teen alcohol addiction in Los Angeles and the United States have continued to rise.
+Cases of teen alcohol addiction have continued to rise.
 Despite the awareness and dangers posed by adolescents who drink alcohol, teenagers continue to illegally consume alcohol, regardless of the long-term effects on their brains and overall health.
 If your child is struggling with drinking problems here is a treatment for underage drinking which can help your child with their alcohol addiction.
 You can take help for teenage alcohol abuse from professionals at Key Transitions.

 Teenage drinking is a millennial problem in today’s world.
 At Key Transitions we have Teenage Alcohol Abuse Treatment which is unique and carefully designed for each patient.

 - A third of teenagers take alcohol before they turn 15.